 Below, you will learn about Chula Vista car accident statistics and how you can seek compensation for injuries you sustain in an accident.

-How Common Are Car Accidents in Chula Vista?
+How Common Are Car Accidents in Chula Vista, CA?

 The University of California, Berkeley, maintains the Transportation Injury Mapping System (TIMS).
 This interactive website collects information from California crash reports filed by motorists and police officers after an accident.
 This system provides the statistics and maps referenced below.